Pest Control Training in Ireland

 Although it is strongly advised to get work experience before seating the LANTRA Pest Management Diploma (Level 3 Trained Professional User) PMU training/exam, it is possible to enrol on a Lantra course without pest control experience.

 The DAFM delivers licences (PMU numbers) to all applicants who have successfully obtained the Lantra qualification, regardless of previous experience.
-You should make sure to do a lot of pest control reading before enrolling (e.g. The British Pest Management Manual – but with Irish Legislation) as it is a difficult qualification.
+You should make sure to do a lot of pest control reading before enrolling (e.g. The British Pest Management Manual – but with Irish Legislation) as it is not an easy qualification for a complete beginner.

-It will also be easier to opt for the classroom training with PestNI (as opposed to Online training with the IPCA), as you will get more specific attention and comprehensive reading materials weeks before the training starts, giving you the best chances of success.
+If you have no pest control experience and want to join the Lantra course directly, we recommend you to opt for the classroom training (with PestNI) instead of Online training, as you will get more personal attention and comprehensive reading materials weeks before the training starts, giving you the best chances of success.

 Apply for a full PMU Number here. (select “Pest Management User” in the drop-down menu).